 For instance, a handmade Persian rug is quite famous for its detailed pattern-work.
 Turkish rugs are another famous type and are known for their color harmony and the top-notch thread quality.

-We have dozens of antique Turkish rugs to choose from, with all sorts of designs, colors, and patterns.
+We have dozens of vintage Turkish rugs to choose from, with all sorts of designs, colors, and patterns.

 Browse through our vast collection and choose your favorite.
 The quality, variety and durability of our pieces will impress you!